viral.app

 Scheduled refreshes use UTC.
 A refresh can take up to 60 minutes to finish after the scheduled start time.
 For daily reporting, we recommend at least one refresh late in the day, such as 21:00, 22:00, or 23:00 UTC.
 Plans with extra hourly sync slots can refresh as often as once per hour.

-For videos, the scheduled refresh cadence also depends on how old the post is:
+For videos, the scheduled refresh cadence also depends on how old the post is.
+On plans with up to 5 sync slots per day:

 Video ageScheduled refresh cadence